How to hear the Packers/Bucks on Christmas Day

 Kick-off is set for 3:30 p.m. on Newsradio WTMJ.
 Our Packers Game Day coverage will begin with Opening Drive at 12:00 p.m.
 Fans can also stream the game here using a laptop or a desktop computer.
 NFL rules prohibit WTMJ from streaming the game on a mobile device.

-Due to the Packers game, the Milwaukee Bucks / Indiana Pacers game will be broadcast on 94-5 ESPN Milwaukee beginning at 3:30 p.m.
+Due to the Packers game, the Milwaukee Bucks / Boston Celtics game will be broadcast on 94-5 ESPN Milwaukee beginning at 1:00 p.m.
 Fans can stream that game here.